 Permit Year 2 was the first year to not require maintenance agreements for individual residential lots.
-In this Permit Year 3, some 32 new residential lots used individual stormwater control measures without maintenance agreements.
-Information for each lot is summarized on the attached compact disk in the folder titled BMP 5-6.
-Practices included roof leaders directed to grass swales and underground detention, among others.
+In this Permit Year 4, there were no new residential lots that used individual stormwater control measures without maintenance agreements.
+Practices that have been used in the past include: roof leaders directed to grass swales and underground detention, among others.

 100% of the total number of individual SFRs was reached with homeowner education and outreach materials using direct mail.
-(For this Permit Year 3, the newsletter entitled A Stormwater Guide for Homeowners was used to satisfy this mailing requirement, along with a new informational Fact Sheet entitled: "Tips for Homeowners - Stormwater Best Practices."
+For this Permit Year 4, the newsletter entitled A Stormwater Guide for Homeowners, dated April 2017, was used for this purpose, as it included a relevant article entitled "Top 10 ways to Reduce Stormwater Pollution at Home."
+This newsletter can be found on the attached compact disk under the folder titled BMP 1-2.

-The new Fact Sheet providing maintenance information for stormwater practices can be found on the attached compact disk under the folder titled BMP 1-7 and under "Stormwater Public Education Documents" on the County's website.
+A Fact Sheet providing maintenance tips for residential stormwater practices can be found on the attached compact disk under the folder titled BMP 1-7 and under "Stormwater Public Education Documents" on the County's website.
 Click on this link: